WTA Luxembourg Results | Federal News Network

 Women’s Doubles

 Hayley Carter, United States, and Luisa Stefani, Brazil, def.
-Sabrina Santamaria, United States, and Dalila Jakupovic, Slovenia, 6-3, 6-3.
+Katarzyna Piter, Poland, and Eleonora Molinaro, Luxembourg, 6-0, 6-3.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.